Request Info Enroll Now

 Academic Hours: 1

-LEA 1811 - Leadership & Organization Skills I. An introduction of leadership styles and skills, roles and functions of officers of student organizations.
+LEA 1811 - Leadership & Organization Skills I. A study of leadership styles and skills, roles and functions of officers of student organizations.
 One hour lecture.
 One hour credit.

 LEA 1821 - Leadership & Organization Skills II